 We all know that bugs are attracted to light, but it got me wondering if bugs are attracted to anything else—like color.
 What color attracts the fewest bugs?

-Red attracts the fewest insects.
+As a quick summary, Red attracts the fewest insects.
 Light pastel colors work well to repel mosquitoes.
 Pink, yellow, and orange don’t attract quite as many bugs as other colors.
 Bees and wasps are attracted to yellow, but most other bugs don’t find it particularly appealing.

-It’s a complicated topic and there isn’t much research to date on how color attracts bugs, but I’m going to share everything I’ve learned from doing a deep dive into the topic.
+It’s a complicated topic, and there isn’t much research to date on how color attracts bugs, but I’m going to share everything I’ve learned from doing a deep dive into the topic.

 Here’s a summary based on the type of bug:

 |Bug Type||Colors they are attracted to||Colors they can’t see or would be repelled by|

 |Bees, wasps, and pollen beetles||Yellow, black furry/leathery objects||Red|

 |Mosquitoes||Dark colors||Light pastels|

 - The Central Question – What Color Attracts the Fewest Bugs?

 - What Bugs See Instead of Red – What Color Attracts the Fewest Bugs?